pheonix-ggs/FenixSoftware/README.md

 PheonixSoftware
   Description
-PheonixSoftware is a software platform exclusively designed for users of PheonixOS, a Windows-based operating system created by [Your Name].
+PheonixSoftware is a software platform exclusively designed for users of PheonixOS, a Windows-based operating system created by benjy.
 This readme file provides important information about the intended usage of PheonixSoftware and highlights the consequences of any unauthorized or prohibited activities.

   Usage Limitation
 PheonixSoftware is intended for use only by individuals who are running PheonixOS as their primary operating system.
 It is specifically tailored to enhance the user experience on PheonixOS and may not function optimally or as intended on other operating systems.

   Prohibited Activities
 Any use of PheonixSoftware that goes against its intended purpose or violates the terms of use is strictly prohibited.
 Prohibited activities include, but are not limited to:

 Attempting to use PheonixSoftware on non-PheonixOS systems.